theotherp/nzbhydra2/readme.md

 <img src="https://github.com/theotherp/nzbhydra2/raw/master/core/ui-src/img/banner-bright.png" width="50%"/>

-NZBHydra 2 is a meta search for NZB indexers.
-It provides easy access to a number of raw and newznab based indexers.
-You can search all your indexers from one place and use it as an indexer source for tools like Sonarr, Radarr or CouchPotato.
+NZBHydra 2 is a meta search for newznab indexers and torznab trackers.
+It provides easy access to newznab indexers and many torznab trackers via Jackett.
+You can search all your indexers and trackers from one place and use it as an indexer source for tools like Sonarr, Radarr, Lidarr or CouchPotato.

 ## Major Features